 Why am I buying bitcoin?

 For me, the core reason I buy and hold bitcoin is monetary sovereignty.
 I hold the keys to my bitcoin.
 Nobody can force me to run different code.
 The number of units cannot be inflated by the government.
 No third party can stop my transactions.
-This is not possible with any other coin, especially since Ethereum moved to proof of stake.

 Number Go Up is fun, but I really like having that individual power over my money.
 I can't get that with fiat, and I can't get that with altcoins.